ChildhoodCancerSociety/notes/notes/2023-01-19 git workflow/Git Workflow.md

 ![linear-issue.png](linear-issue.png)

 In the upper right hand corner of the task, you can see 3 icons.
-The rightmost one when hovering over it will tell you that it will copy a git branch name to your clipboard (the keyboard shortcut for this on Windows is `CTRL+SHIFT+A`, not sure on macos):
+The rightmost one when hovering over it will tell you that it will copy a git branch name to your clipboard (the keyboard shortcut for this on Windows is `CTRL+SHIFT+.`, `CMD+SHIFT+.` on macos):

 ![linear-copy-branch-name.png](linear-copy-branch-name.png)